Vantaa: Swedish rule

-Russian rule
+Grand Duchy of Finland under Russian rule

 Ore deposits in Helsingin pitäjä had been discovered in the 1700s, but weren't utilized until Finland transferred to Russian control in the early 1800s.
 Ore extraction and processing lead to rapid industrialization in the area, with communities forming around locations like Tikkurila and Kerava.
 The industrial community in Tikkurila included an expeller pressing plant, which currently operates in the area as the paint manufacturer Tikkurila Oyj.

 The capital of autonomous Finland was moved from Turku to Helsinki in the early 1800s and Helsingin pitäjä fell behind the growing population development of Helsinki proper.
 Helsingin pitäjä gained municipality rights in 1865 because of the first municipal law enacted in Finland, after which it was named Helsingin maalaiskunta/Helsinge kommun ("Rural Municipality of Helsinki").
 In 1805 Helsingin pitäjä had 4840 inhabitants, Sveaborg had 4606 and Helsinki had 4337.
 After six decades Helsingin pitäjä had about 7000 inhabitants while Helsinki already had 23,000.

 The parish assembly meeting in 1823 established the general order, which specified crimes and punishments they resulted in.
 One of the reasons the general order was made was the increase of rootless vagabonds in the society.
 The parish assembly meeting and participation of citizens in keeping up the order was needed, because the state officials failed to keep the poor-mannered part of the people under control.
 Crimes not resulting in a court session were handled in the parish assembly meeting by announcement from the fief holder.

 Interest towards a people's education increased in the early 19th century, when basic education still mostly depended on home tuition.
 By a suggestion from vicar Erik Crohns, a school was founded in Kirkonkylä in 1825 and a school master was hired.

 The year 1865 is considered a significant year in the history of Vantaa, as municipal rule in Finland was established in that year and Helsingin pitäjä became Helsingin maalaiskunta, the rural municipality of Helsinki.
 This also led to the congregation regaining its position as an independent vicar area.
 The railway centre of Malmi became the administrative centre of the rural municipality.

 In 1862, the railway between Helsinki and Hämeenlinna was constructed, and one of its seven stations was built in Tikkurila, on its intersection with King's Road.
 The Swedish architect Carl Albert Edelfelt designed a Renaissance Revival styled station building, which is the oldest extant station building in Finland and (as of 1978) has been adapted into the Vantaa City Museum.
 The old station building in Tikkurila is the only brick station building in Finland preserved in its original state.
 The building was designed by the provincial architect of the Häme Province, Carl Albert Edelfelt (1818-1869).
 The railway brought industry and induced population growth.